-Mr. Matheson's letter to the Oregon Military Department, the banner displayed at

-Matheson's comments and postings on Nextdoor.com on the OC Armory and recall petition threads, Mr. Matheson's editorials in the Clackamas Review, Mr. Matheson's letter to Commissioner Smith, the September 19 letters Mr. Matheson wrote as attorneyin fact for Mrs. Matheson, and the June 1, 2017 e-mail Mr. Matheson wrote to the Police Chief, are all speech protected by the First Amendment to the U.S. Constitution.

-Mr. Matheson's speech was made in the capacity of a private citizen on matters of public concern.

-Mr. Matheson's free speech rights outweigh any interest of the Defendants in suppressing that speech.

-Defendants, by and through their officers, servants, agents, employees and assigns, including, but not limited to, Holladay, acting in his official capacity as Mayor, violated Mr. Matheson's right to free speech and retaliated against ABOCC, Mr. Matheson and Mrs. Matheson in one or more of the following particulars:

-By maliciously and publicly humiliating Mr. Matheson on a public social media website simply because he was not a Veteran;
+Mr. Matheson's letter to the Oregon Military Department, the banner displayed at the Mathesons' Property, the recall petitions filed by ABOCC and Mr. Matheson, Mr. Matheson's comments and postings on Nextdoor.com on the OC Armory and recall petition threads, Mr. Matheson's editorials in the Clackamas Review, Mr. Matheson's letter to Commissioner Smith, the September 19 letters Mr. Matheson wrote as attorneyin fact for Mrs. Matheson, and the June 1, 2017 e-mail Mr. Matheson wrote to the Police Chief, are all speech protected by the First Amendment to the U.S. Constitution.
+95. Mr. Matheson's speech was made in the capacity of a private citizen on matters of public concern.
+96. Mr. Matheson's free speech rights outweigh any interest of the Defendants in suppressing that speech.
+97. Defendants, by and through their officers, servants, agents, employees and assigns, including, but not limited to, Holladay, acting in his official capacity as Mayor, violated Mr. Matheson's right to free speech and retaliated against ABOCC, Mr. Matheson and Mrs. Matheson in one or more of the following particulars: By maliciously and publicly humiliating Mr. Matheson on a public social media website simply because he was not a Veteran; PAGE 32 - AMENDED PETITION AND AMENDED COMPLAINT